CosmWasm/docs-deprecated/tutorials/storage/indexes.md

 ```

 We see that the owner index is a `MultiIndex`.
 A multi-index can have repeated values as keys.
 That's why the primary key
-added as the last element of the multi-index key.
+is added as the last element of the multi-index key.
 Like the name implies, this is an index over tokens, by owner.
 Given
 that an owner can have multiple tokens, we need a `MultiIndex` to be able to list / iterate over all the tokens a given
 owner has.